bramaudi/terrabook/README.md

 Terrabook is offline handcrafted wiki for Terraria with following features:

-- Fully offline
-- Bookmark favorite items
+* 1200+ items in total
+* Simple & focused UI design
+* Offline with no internet permission
+* Search all or specific items category
+* Mark items as favorite
-- Free & no ads
+* Free & no ads

+More items are coming soon...

 ### Download